DavidRodriguezBarrios1/Coding-Question/ReadMe.md

 1. Start from the last index of the list.
 2. Pick a random index from 0 to the current index.
-3. Swap the element at the current index with the randomly chose index's element.
+3. Swap the element at the current index with the randomly chosen index's element.
 4. Move to the previous index and repeat until the beginning of the list is reached.

-### Limitiations of The Fisher-Yates Shuffle Algorithm
+### Limitations of The Fisher-Yates Shuffle Algorithm

 As larger integers are selected the memory complexity becomes too high, making it impractical.